 See Matthew Blume of the Harvard Business Review answers →Timing the market seems simple enough: buy when prices are low and sell when they’re high.

-The first War Savings Certificates and Victory Bonds were issued in Canada during the First and Second World Wars.
+The Pitfalls of Timing the Market →The first War Savings Certificates and Victory Bonds were issued in Canada during the First and Second World Wars.
 They went towards paying for the war effort.

 Browse through the gallery and view the timeline to learn about the History of Canada Savings Bonds. →Governments and businesses both issue bonds as a form of investment.
 In exchange for a predetermined rate of return, you lend money to these organizations when you purchase a bond.
 Although historically yielding less than stocks, bonds are thought to be a safer kind of investment.